-The typical approach to disease in allopathic medicine is to wait for the patient to seek help because of bothersome symptoms.
-The health practitioner, presented with a sick patient, proceeds in a systematic fashion to help the patient (Table 1-6).
-The workup of a patient encompasses three major steps: (1) taking the history, which involves listening to the patient or to the patient's relatives to ascertain the patient's symptoms, and reviewing any other past or present medical problems that might relate to them; (2) performing a physical examination, or systematically looking, feeling, listening, and sometimes even smelling accessible parts of the body for signs of illness; and (3) when needed, ordering laboratory tests, radiologic imaging tests, and specialized clinical procedures to detect chemical and physiologic abnormalities.
+The typical approach to disease in allopathic medicine is to wait for the patient to seek help because of worrisome symptoms.
+The health practitioner, presented with a sick patient, proceeds in a systematic fashion to determine the organic cause of the patient's symptoms (Table 1-6).
+The workup of a patient encompasses three major steps: (1) taking the history, which involves listening to the patient or to the patient's relatives to ascertain the patient's symptoms, and reviewing any other past or present medical problems that might relate to them; (2) performing a physical examination, or systematically looking, feeling, listening, and sometimes even smelling accessible parts of the body for signs of illness; and (3) when needed, ordering laboratory tests, radiologic imaging tests, and specialized clinical procedures to detect chemical, physiologic and structural abnormalities.
 After acquiring the history, performing the physical examination, and reviewing initial ancillary tests, the health practitioner makes a list of possible diagnoses.
 This is called a differential diagnosis.
 Additional tests are ordered to exclude specific diagnoses on the list so that in the end one diagnosis is made that is the best interpretation of the symptoms, signs, and laboratory data.